Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 These measurements are used to calculate the BDP and to provide estimates for the congestion control credit and Send Socket Buffer sizes that SHOULD be used in subsequent test steps.

 ## Measuring RTT
-In additions to the solutions proposed in {{RFC6349}} for measuring RTT, short QUIC sessions MAY be employed to baseline RTT values off-peak hours and outside of test sessions.
+In addition to the solutions proposed in {{RFC6349}} for measuring RTT, short QUIC sessions MAY be employed to baseline RTT values off-peak hours and outside of test sessions.
 This solution requires that the QUIC implementation expose RTT measurements {{RFC9002}}. latest_rtt SHOULD be used to sample baseline RTT using the minimum observed latest_RTT during off-peak hours and outside of test sessions. instead of latest_rtt, min_rtt MAY be used to sample baseline RTT during off-peak hours and outside of test sessions.